crafteke/sioserver/README.md

 # sioserver

+The central routeur for SocketIO messaging services.
+It routes the message from controllers to game engine and reverse.
-This includes an all-in-one central server for the escape game Dystopia.
+This includes also an all-in-one game monitoring server for the escape game Dystopia.

 ## Features

- Markup : - IR Cameras monitoring
+* IR Cameras monitoring
-          - Hint triggering
+* Hint triggering
-          - Puzzle bypassing
+* Puzzle bypassing
-          - Devices monitoring (micro-controllers, running services, single computer boards...)
+* Devices monitoring (micro-controllers, running services, single computer boards...)
-          - Devices restart and powercycling
+* Devices restart and powercycling
-          - Logs access
+* Logs access
-          - DMX outputs diagnostic
+* DMX outputs diagnostic

 ## Customize